trepmal/Easy-Albums/README.md

 Easy-Albums
 ===========

-An easy album manager for WordPress... ##
+An easy album manager for WordPress